stevertaylor/NX01/README.md

-(pythonic indexing is used); or finally (iii) `from-h5` with a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select
+(pythonic indexing is used); or finally (iii) `from-h5` with a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select.

 An example run command would be:
 ```